Ransford Dodsworth Bucknam

-Ransford Dodsworth Bucknam (June 7, 1869 – May 27, 1915) was a Nova Scotian who became a Pasha, an admiral in the Turkish navy and vice-admiral to the Turkish empire.
-Bucknarn was decorated with the Star of the Order of Osmanieh, the distinguished Service Medal and other medals.
+Ransford Dodsworth Bucknam (June 7, 1869 – May 27, 1915) was a Nova Scotian who became a Pasha, an admiral in the Turkish navy and vice-admiral to the Ottoman Empire.
+Bucknam was decorated with the Star of the Order of Osmanieh, the distinguished Service Medal, and other medals.

 Biography

-Bucknam was born in Halls Harbour, Nova Scotia on June 7, 1869 to Isabella Roscoe and Ezra Taylor Bucknam.
+Bucknam was born in Halls Harbour, Nova Scotia, on June 7, 1869, to Isabella Roscoe and Ezra Taylor Bucknam.

 He lived there until his parents both died when he was eight.
 He then moved with his paternal grandparents to Eatonville, Nova Scotia.
-He moved to the United States and married Rose Thayer on January 2, 1904 in Philadelphia, Pennsylvania.
+He moved to the United States and married Rose Thayer on January 2, 1904, in Philadelphia, Pennsylvania.

 He joined the Turkish Navy in 1905.
+He most notably blockaded Tripolitania to Italian soldiers during the Italo-Turkish War.
 He retired from Turkish service when he was asked to renounce his United States citizenship in 1911.

 He then became involved in the oil business.

-He died in Istanbul on May 27, 1915 after several weeks of severe illness by a heart failure.
+He died from heart failure in Istanbul on May 27, 1915, after several weeks of severe illness.